 Get Ready to Apply

-Negative items on the credit report are the most common reason that applications are denied.
-Before you apply, check your credit report for free at www.annualcreditreport.com.
-We recommend requesting a credit report from all 3 bureaus: Equifax, Experian, and TransUnion.
+Negative items on your credit report are the most common reason applications are denied.
+Before you apply, take advantage of a free credit report at www.annualcreditreport.com.
+We recommend checking your credit report from all three major bureaus: Equifax, Experian, and TransUnion.

 The following items may cause your application to be denied: